Divine Nagar railway station

 Divine Nagar railway station (Station Code: DINR) falls between and Koratty railway station in the busy Shoranur–Cochin Harbour section in Thrissur district, Kerala, India.
 This railway station is cared for by a divine retreat center.

 Administration

 Divine Nagar railway station is operated by the Chennai-headquartered Southern Railway zone of the Indian Railways.
 This station is a HG-1 class station under the Thiruvananthapuram railway division.

 Services

 Two pairs of passenger trains and two pairs of MEMU trains halt at this station daily.
-Four pairs of express trains halt here on Fridays, Saturdays, and Sundays for the convenience of people travelling to the Divine Retreat Centre which is situated adjacent to the station.
-Express trains are the Venad Express, Parasuram Express, Netravati Express and Chennai–Alleppey Express.
+One pair of express train halt here on Fridays, Saturdays, and Sundays for the convenience of people travelling to the Divine Retreat Centre which is situated adjacent to the station.
+Express train is the Netravati Express.